skx/yawns-planet/README.md

 * It will work if your Yawns installation doesn't have weblog feeds available.

-Since we're working directly with the database contents we also have a natural ability to search for previous entries.
-The file cgi-bin/index.cgi allows visitors to perform searches.

 Requirements
 ------------

 Using this software makes no sense if you're not running an installation of Yawns.

-If you have Yawns installed already the only additional software you need is the perl module:
+If you have Yawns installed already the only additional software you need is the perl module `Date::Manip`.

- * Date::Manip

 This can be installed upon a Debian host with the following command:

-     apt-get install libdate-manip-perl
+     # apt-get install libdate-manip-perl

 Installation
 ------------

 Once you have a copy of the software downloaded you will need to configure it by editting the file "conf/SiteConfig.pm".
 The settings there should be obvious.

 After you have updated any settings you care about you may generate the output pages by running:

 	./yp

 or

 	make planet

 If you wish you may customize the template files before updating them.
 (They are standard `HTML::Template` files.)

+Steve
+--